richard-d-lee/jesus-chatbot/QUICK_COPY_PASTE_TEMPLATE.md

 If a directory doesn't have an online form, you can email them this:

-**Subject:** Submission: Jesus Chatbot - Free AI Spiritual Companion
+**Subject:** Submission: Jesus Express - Free AI Spiritual Companion

 **Body:**
 ```
 Hello,

-I would like to submit Jesus Chatbot for inclusion in your AI tools directory.
+I would like to submit Jesus Express for inclusion in your AI tools directory.

-**Product Name:** Jesus Chatbot
+**Product Name:** Jesus Express
 **URL:** https://jesus-chatbot.onrender.com/
 **Category:** Chatbot / Religion & Spirituality
 **Pricing:** Free

 **Description:**
-Jesus Chatbot is a free spiritual AI companion that allows users to have meaningful conversations with six distinct representations of Jesus Christ.
+Jesus Express is a free spiritual AI companion that allows users to have meaningful conversations with six distinct representations of Jesus Christ.
 Each representation offers a unique perspective based on different cultural, historical, and theological traditions.

 Features include:
 - 6 unique Jesus representations (Traditional Western, Historical Middle Eastern, African Diaspora, Mormon, AI, and Current Jesus)